Unsupervised Learning for AC Optimal Power Flow with Fast Physics-Aware Layer: Experiments

 \subsubsection{Datasets and Load Profiles}

 We generate feasible load-profile datasets by perturbing the base operating points of each benchmark.
-For the IEEE 57-bus, PEGASE 89-bus, and IEEE 118-bus systems, we sample 5{,}000 instances per case, using an 80\%/20\% train-test split and independent active and reactive demand perturbations drawn uniformly from $[80\%,120\%]$ of the nominal load.
-For the NESTA 189-bus system, we generate 10{,}000 feasible samples with both active and reactive demands perturbed within $[90\%,110\%]$ of the nominal load.
+For the IEEE 57-bus, PEGASE 89-bus, IEEE 118-bus, and NESTA 189-bus systems, we use an 80\% training and 20\% testing split, sampling 5{,}000 feasible samples for the first three systems and 10{,}000 feasible samples for the NESTA 189-bus system, with independent active and reactive demand perturbations drawn uniformly from $[80\%,120\%]$ of the nominal load for the first three systems and from $[90\%,110\%]$ for the NESTA 189-bus system.
 All experiments are implemented in PyTorch and run on an NVIDIA RTX 4090D GPU with an Intel i9-12600K CPU.